yokee99/Zpaste/README.md

 # Zpaste
 -
-### A command line tool   that list all used paste string on Mac OS .
+### A command line tool   that list all pasteboard  on Mac OS .

 ## Use:

-- download the Binary file https://github.com/yokee99/Zpaste/releases
+- download the Binary file [Zpaste] (https://github.com/yokee99/Zpaste/releases).
 - mv it to the ~/usr/local/bin/

 ```